Canon 2000D vs G3X

 Body comparison: Canon 2000D vs G3X

 An illustration of the physical size and weight of the Canon 2000D and the Canon G3 X is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (27 percent) than the Canon 2000D.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.